robertmartin8/ReasonableDeviations/_notes/Algorithms.md

 - It is necessary to prove that the greedy choice plus an optimal solution to the subproblem leads to an overall optimum solution.
 - Most greedy problems can be solved as DP problems but the greedy approach is more efficient (when valid).

-## Other solution strategies TODO
+## Other solution strategies

+- Recognise a variant of a known problem, e.g Graham's scan efficiently utilises a subroutine to compare the positions of two vectors.
-- Divide and conquer
+- Divide and conquer (e.g mergesort):
-- Backtracking
-- MM
+    - If the problem instance is small enough, solve it by brute force.
+    - Otherwise, divide the problem into two parts.
+    - Recursively solve the smaller problems
+    - Recombine the solutions to smaller problems
+- Backtracking: have one part of the algorithm explore sensibly, with another backtracking as needed.

 ## Graph algorithms